Waseem6409/TodoFirebse/README.md

   - Clone this repo
   - `npm install` to install all required dependencies
+  - Save your firebase configurations in /src/Config/FireBase.js file
   - `npm start` to start the local server

   Login Page